05mimzy2017/kanga-s_world/README.md

 -Use the space bar to jump and avoid enemies

 -Collect strawberries to gain points.
 If you get hit by an enemy, you do not lose points, you just lose a heart

+When you start the game, you have your title screen which is the first stage.
+Then from there you start the game and get to the first level.
+After the first level, you go through levels 2, 3, and 4.
+If you win, a win screen will pop up.
+If you lose, a lose screen will pop up and then you will have to start again.
+You get off the lose or win screens, hit the spacebar to get back to the title screen to start over.

 ## Enemy Animation